 Ingredients

-• 1 large egg or 1 tablespoons ground flax seeds
+- 1 large egg or 1 tbsp ground flax seeds

-• 1 cup Baby arugula leaves or sprouts
+- 1 cups (237 ml) Baby arugula leaves or sprouts

 Instructions

-2. In a food processor, pulse the garlic and zucchini until roughly chopped.
-Add the beans, lemon zest, egg, salt, red pepper, flour and basil.
+- In a food processor, pulse the garlic and zucchini until roughly chopped.
+Add the beans, lemon zest, egg, salt, red pepper, flour, and basil.
 Puree until coarsely combined.

-5. Using an ice cream scoop (or a 1/2 cup measure), portion the burger mixture and add the balls directly into the skillet (it will be too wet to use your hands).
-Allow the burgers to get crusty on the first side before disturbing them, about 3 minutes.
-Using a flat spatula, carefully flip the burgers onto the second side.
-They should naturally flatten into more of a patty shape, but feel free to gently shape them with your spatula.
-Cook for another 2 minutes, until nicely browned on the second side.
+- Using an ice cream scoop (or a 1/2 cup measure), portion the burger mixture and add the balls directly into the skillet.
+Allow the burgers to get crusty on the first side for about 3 minutes.
+Flip the burgers and cook for another 2 minutes, until nicely browned on the second side.

-6. Transfer the burger to a parchment-lined baking sheet and finish in the oven for 10 minutes, or until the burgers are firm and have developed a falafel-esque crust around the sides.
+- Transfer the burgers to a parchment-lined baking sheet and bake for 10 minutes, or until firm and with a falafel-esque crust.

-7. Meanwhile, make the aioli: in a small bowl, whisk together the mayonnaise, lemon juice, garlic, basil and olives.
-Alternatively, if you have cleaned the food processor bowl, you can whiz these ingredients in there (no mincing of the garlic, basil and olives necessary).
+- Make the aioli: in a small bowl, whisk together the mayonnaise, lemon juice, garlic, basil, and olives.
+Alternatively, whiz these ingredients in a clean food processor.

-8. To serve, slather each bun with the aioli and top with a burger patty.
-Divided the avocado and sprouts between the sandwiches, and serve immediately.
+- To serve, slather each bun with the aioli and top with a burger patty.
+Divide the avocado and sprouts between the sandwiches, and serve immediately.

 Notes